Teal, with $5 million in funding, looks to help people land a job – TechCrunch

 “Building up that data set is one of the bigger challenges, and that’s why these things don’t exist,” said Fano.
 “But that’s also why we’re taking the approach that we are, focusing on things that don’t scale, and so far we’ve seen that people are very willing to interact with us because we’ve shown we’ve got their best interest at heart.”

-He added that the company has no interest in becoming a B2B tool that sells into the HR department, but rather wants to focus on the end-consumer.
+He added that the company has no interest in becoming a B2B tool that sells into the HR department, but rather wants to focus on the end consumer.